Friend of the World: Reception

-Jim Morazzini of Voices From The Balcony gave it a score of 3.5 out of 5 and said "it’s a strangely surreal piece, with a nonlinear plot accentuated with bizarre visuals and dialogue."
+Critical response

+Friend of the World received mostly positive reviews from critics.
+On the aggregation website CherryPicks, the film received a 61% positive score by non-binary and women critics.

+Ally Ham at Video Librarian scored it 4.5 out of 5, stating that "Friend of the World is an evocative indie gem serving a little bit of science fiction, some dark comedy, and a healthy dose of body horror."
+John Noonan at FilmInk said "in some ways, Friend of the World is a black comedic theatre piece translated to celluloid."
 Rob Rector of Film Threat scored the film 6 out of 10 and said it "works more like a stage play than a film [...] but it does share a persistent dread and discomfort" comparing it to Possum by Matthew Holness.

+Douglas Davidson at Elements of Madness said it "has something real to say regarding interpersonal strife powered by misinformation and the narrow view of only certain parts of humanity."
 Melissa Hannon at Horror Geek Life awarded the film 3.7 out of 5 stars, writing "Friend of the World is truly an acid trip of a movie."
 Jeremie Sabourin at Cinema Smack gave it 3.5 out of 5 and felt the tone matched Night of the Living Dead as if done by Terry Gilliam claiming that "its nightmarish and claustrophobic setting will have viewers on edge."
 Corin Totin of Sick Flix rated the film 4.5 out of 5, comparing it to Tetsuo: The Iron Man, declaring "this is a piece of art that is very much of this moment and really taps into the surreal horror that we are experiencing in the world at large right now."